 Is an option provided by Heatex to seal the cut edges of the heat exchanger plates, that are coated with epoxy coating.
 This is a way to increase the corrosion resistance but this option can also be used to further tighten heat exchangers.

 Condensate is created when water is extracted from the air during the phase shift from gas to liquid.
 Condensation occurs when air is cooled to a dry temperature which is below the wet temperature and the relative humidity exceeds 100 %.

 Differential pressure is the difference in pressure between the two air channels.
 It is often calculated as the difference between the supply air outlet and exhaust air inlet in the heat exchanger.
 The differential pressure is used to calculate the leakage rate in the rotor heat exchanger and the impact on pressure drop for plate heat exchangers.
 Allowed values are up to 600 Pa for rotor heat exchangers and up to 1800-3000Pa for cross flow heat exchanger (depending on model).

 EATR is an abbreviation for Exhaust air transfer ratio.
 It represents the air mass leakage from exhaust air into the supply air.
 The main contributing factor to EATR is the carryover which is a consequence of the rotation of the wheel and thus the transport of the exhaust air trapped in the matrix.
 With the rotation of the wheel, the exhaust air enters the supply side.
-The EATR value is presented in % and show the percentage of the exhaust air in the supply air.
+The EATR value is presented in % and shows the percentage of the exhaust air in the supply air.

 Effectiveness takes into account the difference in mass balance.
 It is calculated by multiplying the efficiency times the specific mass air flow divided by the minimum airflow.
 Effectiveness describes how much of the available heat is transferred from one side of the heat exchanger to the other.